Ready to fight for your right to know? Act Now.

-That’s why Women's Voices of the Earth and Seventh Generation are happy to report that Representative Grace Meng is planning to re-introduce a bill to require disclosure of the ingredients used in feminine products.
-And on May 23, women from across the country will gather on Capitol Hill to call send Congress a message: It’s time to care about feminine care.
+That’s why Women's Voices for the Earth and Seventh Generation are happy to report that Representative Grace Meng is planning to re-introduce a bill to require disclosure of the ingredients used in feminine products.
+And on May 23, women from across the country will gather on Capitol Hill to send Congress a message: It’s time to care about feminine care.
 Period.

 What's the big deal anyway?